Skip to article

 Tennessee cottage food laws: what is the short version?

-Tennessee does not require state registration for the cottage food lane.
-There is no state revenue cap in the current data.
-Tennessee allows online orders, in-state shipping, seller delivery for cottage food sellers in the current data.
+Tennessee does not require state registration for basic cottage food sales.
+The cited state sources do not list a revenue cap.
+Tennessee allows online orders, in-state shipping, seller delivery for cottage food sellers.
+Tennessee also has a path for prepared or time/temperature-control foods, and that path has separate state rules.

-Do I need a cottage food license in Tennessee?
+Do I need a cottage food license or permit in Tennessee?

-Not for the cottage food lane in the current data.
+Not for the basic cottage food path, based on the state sources cited on this page.
+Tennessee also has a path for prepared or time/temperature-control foods, and that path has separate state rules.
 Tennessee may still have label, food-category, local zoning, or other business rules, so check the official source before you sell.

 What foods can I sell from home in Tennessee?

-Tennessee's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+Tennessee's basic cottage food rules mainly cover foods that do not need time or temperature control for safety.
+Tennessee also has a path for prepared or time/temperature-control foods, and that path has separate state rules.
 Common no-go categories include unpasteurized milk, alcohol, fish, shellfish, meat.

 About VibeKitchen